mwa0414/PowerBI-Telecom-churn-Analysis/README.md

 Customers in the telecom industry are hard-earned, and like the Retention Manager from our telecom Client, no brand wants to lose them.
 A few weeks after presenting the Telecom Customer Churn Analysis - Power-BI dashboard to the management, the Retention Manager from the telecom reached out directly to Shantanu.
 He was impressed by the work and asked for a dashboard about customer retention.

-Additionally, the telecom Retention Manager scheduled a meeting with the engagement partner at PwC to better understand the data.
-Some points covered in the meeting include:

 Proactive Customer Retention: In the telecom industry, retaining customers is paramount.
 The retention department's primary objective is to re-engage customers in the event of contract termination.
 Presently, their approach is reactionary, reaching out post-termination.
 However, a proactive strategy to identify at-risk customers beforehand would be more effective.

 Past Analysis Limitations: Previous attempts at customer analysis using Excel have proven fruitless, resulting in dead-ends.
 This underscores the necessity for a more sophisticated and efficient analytical approach.